Digital Media Academy

 Creative Services Coordinator / Adjunct Instructor of Communications

 Art Brown is an award-winning graphic designer whose experience in corporate and academic settings has provided him with a dynamic and versatile design style.
 He has created work for both Fortune 500 companies and numerous local and regional companies and organizations.
-His corporate experience includes positions as art director and creative director at advertising agencies including Target Marketing & Creative Services, Evergrow, and The Tombras Group.
+His corporate experience includes positions as art director and creative director at advertising agencies including The Tombras Group, Evergrow Branding & Marketing, and Target Marketing & Creative Services.
 Brown has served on the faculty of Milligan College since 2010 where he teaches graphic design and publication design.
-He also is creative services coordinator for Milligan College where his design work has recently helped the college win two American Advertising Federation gold ADDY® Awards.
-His list of accomplishments includes local and regional ADDY® awards including Best of Show in 2005, and a logo design published as part of LogoLounge 6: 2,000 International Identities by Leading Designers by Rockport Publishers in 2011.
+He also is creative services coordinator for Milligan College where his design work has helped the college win American Advertising Federation Gold ADDY® Awards.
+Art’s list of accomplishments includes local and regional ADDY awards including Best of Show in 2005, and a logo design published as part of LogoLounge 6: 2,000 International Identities by Leading Designers by Rockport Publishers in 2011.
+As an artist, his work has been included in both local and international exhibitions.

 Milligan's Communications Program